tpoisot/ms_pop_networks/ms_pop.md

 **Box 2: Between-site variability under neutral and trait-based assumptions**

+*I'm not sure we need this box.
+I like the toy model, but I don't think it adds much to the paper here*

 We use a simple conceptual model to generate predictions about the dissimilarity between networks in which only neutral effects, or neutral